robertbreker/cxcli/README.md

-# cxcli: Experimental CLI for Citrix Cloud
+# cx: Experimental CLI for Citrix Cloud

-cxcli is an Experimental CLI for Citrix Cloud.

 >**Note:**  Given that this is experimental software, your mileage may vary.
 The CLI-syntax is not yet finalized and may still change.